This guide explains how to get started with the Pix4D mobile application. For more information about hybrid solutions integrating the app, click here.

 |Download and install⤴|

-4. Enter the Email and Password of the Pix4D account and tap Log in.
+5. Tap Log in to access the app with a Pix4D account.
+Enter the Email and Password and tap Log in.

 |Step 1.
 Prepare the drone⤴|